grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-http/url.md

 ---
 title: 'url\`url\`'
 description: 'Creates a URL with a name tag.'
-excerpt: 'Creates a URL with a name tag.'
+description: 'Creates a URL with a name tag.'
 weight: 10
 ---